 Here I am planting seeds with my grandma in our garden (early 1990s in Michigan):

 I graduated from Michigan State University with a BS in Environmental Biology/Zoology, then my husband and I traveled around the western part of the country.
 We spent time living near the Yellowstone area, Tempe, Arizona and Portland, Oregon.
 We reside in Bozeman, Montana now and love it - mountains and fresh air energize my soul.

 About the Recipes

 There are a few reasons why I choose a vegan lifestyle.
 For one, I've always been a huge animal lover.
-(Just look at these adorable little faces!)
-I'd never want to harm or kill an animal, so why pay others to do it for me - often in a cruel way - just for the sake of consuming them?
+I'd never want to harm or kill an animal, so I realized why pay others to do it for me (often in a cruel way) just for the sake of consuming them?